bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/general/google-custom-search.md.md

 One exception to tokenization is for attribute values which are URLs.
 Since tokens from URLs have marginal usefulness, we do not generate any token from attribute values which are valid URL.

 In certain cases—for example, when short tokens are frequently found together, Programmable Search Engine may combine them to create supertokens.
-For example, if the tokens “President” and “Obama” frequently appear next to each other, Programmable Search Engine may create the supertoken “president\_obama”.
+For example, if the tokens "President” and "Obama” frequently appear next to each other, Programmable Search Engine may create the supertoken "president\_obama”.
 As a result, `[more:pagemap:leaders-name:president_obama]` will return the same results as `[more:pagemap:leaders-name:president **AND** more:pagemap:leaders-name:obama]`.

 Another principal exception to tokenization based on punctuation is the forward slash ‘/’ when it separates numbers.
 Attribute values of the form ‘NUMBER/NUMBER’ or ‘NUMBER/NUMBER/NUMBER’ are treated as single contiguous tokens; for example, ‘3.5/5.0’ and ‘[09/23/2006](https://programmablesearchengine.googleblog.com//2009/10/three-birthday-candles-for-custom.html)’ are treated as single tokens.
 For example, to search on an Attribute with a value of ‘2006/09/23’, use the restrict: